 The catalogue Sonya Rapoport: Biorhythm (2020) by Alla Efimova and Terri Cohn was co-published by the Sonya Rapoport Legacy Trust and San José Museum of Art to provide historical context for the 2020 exhibition.
 It explores in detail Rapoport’s development of her Biorhythm project from 1980 – 1984, and discusses the recreation of the performance.
 Includes essays by exhibition curator Kathryn Wade and Farley Gwazda.

-A selection of primary source documents – originally selected by Sonya Rapoport – related to Biorhythm can be downloaded here:
+A selection of primary source documents related to Biorhythm that were originally selected by Sonya Rapoport – can be downloaded here: